ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 ### `elektrad` rewritten in Go

-[elektrad](../../src/tools/elektrad/README.md) is completely rewritten in Go, which drastically improves the performance by leveraging the new [go-elektra](https://github.com/ElektraInitiative/go-elektra/) bindings instead of calling the `kdb` command-line tool on every request.
+[elektrad](https://www.libelektra.org/tools/elektrad) provides an HTTP API to access Elektra remotely. `elektrad` is now completely rewritten in Go, which drastically improves the performance by leveraging the new [go-elektra](https://github.com/ElektraInitiative/go-elektra/) bindings instead of calling the `kdb` command-line tool on every request.
 The new Elektrad creates a session per user to reuse the same kdb handle for better performance. _(Raphael Gruber)_

 ### KDE and GNOME Integration